-Coitus and conception are the initial stages that occur in humans that allow for the establishment of pregnancy.
-Sexual intercourse that results in the deposition of sperm in the vagina at the level of the cervix is known as coitus.
+Conception is the initial stage in humans that allow for the establishment of pregnancy.
+Coitus is the word we use to refer to sexual intercourse resulting in the deposition of sperm in the vagina at the level of the cervix.
 After sperm has been deposited at the cervix it is transported to the uterus where it fertilises the ovum and implants in the uterine stroma.
-This is known as conception.
+We call this process conception.

 In this article we shall look at conception and some clinical conditions.

 Transport of Sperm

 Following coitus, a small percentage of the millions of sperm deposited at the cervix will reach the site of fertilisation.
 In order for conception to occur these sperm must travel to the ampulla in the fallopian tube and undergo a series of steps that will allow it to then penetrate the cell layer surrounding the oocyte and so fertilise it.